Want to help out or contribute?

 The instructors won’t be using the Visual Mode during the course, however you are welcome to.
 We will be using the “canonical” markdown mode though.

 Let’s test it out.
-While in the doc/lesson.qmd file, go to the bottom of the file and type out:
+While in the doc/learning.qmd file, go to the bottom of the file and type out:

 ## This is poorly formatted